The Bicameral Mind

 A large language model like ChatGPT is nothing but a bunch of nodes doing matrix multiplies.
 Modern neural networks add an occasional convolution algorithm.
 There is nothing in the model to drive inference or intuition.
 It responds purely from the data it was trained on.

-A medical DNA testing company recognized the LLM (large language models) were statistical in nature, but they still needed AI to scale of the review of DNA results.
+A medical DNA testing company recognized the LLM (large language models) were statistical in nature, but they still needed AI to scale up the review of DNA results.
 Human review of DNA results just wasn’t able to keep up.
 They wisely created a system to monitor results and periodically manually check the results to retrain the model as needed.

 Even now, though, really big LLMs like Bard, ChatGPT, are too big for effective monitoring.
 We don’t have a way to untrain a model once it has bogus data in it.
 One way to help a LLM defend itself is to create another LLM that is only trained from proctored data.
 That second LLM helps trains the first LLM to recognize bogus sources.
-The proctored LLM will help the owners determine when they need to throw way the big LLM if it strays.
+The proctored LLM will help the owners determine when they need to throw away the big LLM if it strays.

 Now the rubber hits the road.
 A corporation has spent millions training the LLM, so they will be reluctant to just throw it away.
 Even though the large AI occasionally lies and hallucinates, it is useful most of the time.
 Legal regulation is doomed to failure, so we must resort to competition where companies with LLM’s advertise how well they monitor their AI.
 An industry group or even a government agency could rate the AIs for consumer protection — just like the U.S. government publishes ontime performance of airlines and their safety record.